Pine Barrens (The Sopranos)

 "Pine Barrens" is an episode of the HBO series The Sopranos; it is the 11th of the show's third season and the 37th overall.
 The teleplay was written by Terence Winter from a story idea by Winter and Tim Van Patten.
 It was the first of four episodes for the series directed by Steve Buscemi and originally aired on May 6, 2001.
+The episode was acclaimed and is widely regarded as one of the series' best.